Lachie-King24/holbertonschool-low_level_programming/hello_world/README.md

 4-puts.c is a script that prints "Programming is like building a multilingual puzzle" followed by a new line.
 Using the function puts

+5-printf.c is a script that prints exactly with proper grammer, but the outcome is a piece of art,